Hernia Symptoms, Causes, and Treatment Options | Gleneagles Hospital Penang

 The pain may be sharp and immediate or may be a dull ache that gets worse towards the end of the day.
 Severe, continuous pain, redness, and tenderness are signs that the hernia may be entrapped or strangulated like strangulated hernia.

-Another sign of this is if the bulge used to come and go but is now stuck and cannot be reduced.
-These symptoms, including inguinal hernia symptoms are a cause for concern, and you should immediately contact your physician or surgeon.
+Another sign is if the bulge used to come and go but is now stuck and cannot be reduced.
+These symptoms, including inguinal hernia symptoms, are a cause for concern, and you should immediately contact your physician or surgeon.

 Hernia Diagnosis

 Hernias can usually be diagnosed within a physical exam and can be seen bulging out in the area where it has occurred.
-However, in some cases, imaging like CT scans may be required for an accurate diagnosis.
+However, in some cases, imaging like CT scans may be required for an accurate diagnosis, especially complicated cases like inguinal hernias or strangulated hernias.

 Complications of Untreated Hernia